andyrew/obstruction-map/README.md

-# obstruction-map
+# Obstruction Map Tools

-Example software for using obstruction maps to control window shades.
+Example software for using photographic obstruction maps to control window shading.

-This code accompanies the paper in Journal of Building Engineering: https://doi.org/10.1016/j.jobe.2020.101170
+The code in this repository accompanies the paper in Journal of Building Engineering: https://doi.org/10.1016/j.jobe.2020.101170

+  * **convert-fish2orthonorm.py** - code from appendix 1 of the paper
+  * **obstruction-map-query.py** - code from appendix 2